railroadmedia/ecommerce/README.md

 PATCH /ecommerce/product/{productId}
 ```

-Update a product based on product id and return it in JSON format.
+Users with 'update.product' ability can update a product based on product id.
+Will return updated product in JSON format.

 #### Request Example